 Because we’re simply focused on visibility and repeat exposure, the high-level metric to track here is impressions.
 Think about how often a member of the stage 1 unaware audience might need to see your content to move into the stage 2 aware category.

-Stage 3: Engage
+Stage 3: Engaged

 Once audience members are aware of you, the next stage is to encourage them to engage with your content.
 Don’t get ahead of yourself — we’re not jumping to a purchase or a donation — we’re talking about smaller steps like: